sjalq/mcp-neo4j/servers/mcp-neo4j-cloud-aura-api/README.md

     - `vector_optimized` (boolean, optional): Whether the instance is optimized for vector operations
   - Returns: Created instance details

-#### Instance Configuration
 - `update_instance_name`
-  - Update an instance's name
+  - Update the name of an instance
   - Input:
     - `instance_id` (string): ID of the instance to update
     - `name` (string): New name for the instance
   - Returns: Updated instance details

 - `update_instance_memory`
-  - Update an instance's memory allocation
+  - Update the memory allocation of an instance
   - Input:
     - `instance_id` (string): ID of the instance to update
     - `memory` (integer): New memory allocation in GB
   - Returns: Updated instance details

 - `update_instance_vector_optimization`
-  - Update an instance's vector optimization setting
+  - Update the vector optimization setting of an instance
   - Input:
     - `instance_id` (string): ID of the instance to update
     - `vector_optimized` (boolean): Whether the instance should be optimized for vector operations
   - Returns: Updated instance details

-#### Instance Operations
 - `pause_instance`
   - Pause a database instance
   - Input:
     - `instance_id` (string): ID of the instance to pause
-  - Returns: Operation result
+  - Returns: Instance status information

 - `resume_instance`
   - Resume a paused database instance
   - Input:
     - `instance_id` (string): ID of the instance to resume
+  - Returns: Instance status information

+- `delete_instance`
+  - Delete a database instance
+  - Input:
+    - `tenant_id` (string): ID of the tenant/project where the instance exists
+    - `instance_id` (string): ID of the instance to delete
-  - Returns: Operation result
+  - Returns: Deletion status information

 #### Tenant/Project Management
 - `list_tenants`